 What time does Ronnie O’Sullivan play today?

-Ronnie O’Sullivan begins his chase for a landmark World Snooker Championship win as he takes on Jackson Page at the Crucible Theatre.
+Ronnie O’Sullivan started his chase for a landmark World Snooker Championship win as he took on Jackson Page at the Crucible Theatre on Wednesday, with the first day seeing him roar into a superb lead.

 O’Sullivan, winner of the UK Championship and the Masters earlier in the season, is seeking to complete a clean sweep of snooker’s Triple Crown events for the first time in his career.